The French 76

 I promise to keep your email safe.

-Add the Vodka, lemon juice, and simple syrup to a shaker half filled with ice and shake.
+Add the vodka, lemon juice, and simple syrup to a shaker half filled with ice and shake for 10 seconds.

-Pour the strained ingredients into a champagne flute and top it off with the star of the show—champagne, making it perfect for any celebratory occasion.
+Pour the strained ingredients into the chilled champagne flute and top it off with the star of the show—champagne.

 French 76 - Ocean House 19 Willemstad, Curacao